AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 ///             - cudaMemcpyHostToDevice
 ///             - cudaMemcpyDeviceToHost
 ///             - cudaMemcpyDeviceToDevice
+///             - cudaMemcpyDefault
+/// Passing cudaMemcpyDefault is recommended, in which case the type of transfer is inferred from the pointer values.
+/// However, cudaMemcpyDefault is only allowed on systems that support unified virtual addressing.
 __host__ cudaError_t cudaMemcpy(void * dst, void * src, size_t count, cudaMemcpyKind kind);

 /// Initializes or sets device memory to a value.